These copycat Taco Bell Chalupa Supremes are incredibly easy to make and taste even more delicious than the restaurant version.

 Is this recipe vegan?

 This recipe uses milk, which makes it vegetarian but not vegan.
-You could try using a non-dairy milk that is not flavored or sweetened, such as soy or almond milk.
-We did not test it with these ingredients, so you may need to adjust the amount of milk you use.
+If you like, you could try using a non-dairy milk that is not flavored or sweetened, such as soy or almond milk.
+However, we did not test it with these ingredients, so you may need to adjust the amount of milk you use.

 Also, omit using cheese and sour cream as toppings to make it vegan.

 Can I make it gluten free?

 You could try using a gluten free, all-purpose flour.
 However, this will likely change the texture some and may require more or less liquid.